Jamesllllllllll/credit-card-checker/README.md

 }
 ```

-I wrote my own statements to multiply every other number by 2, and subtract 9 if the result was greater than 9.
+I wrote my own `if` statements to multiply every other number by 2, and subtract 9 if the result was greater than 9.

 I mistakenly used `if ((i % 2) === 0)` to check if the index was an even number, but that caused a false positive with a credit card number with an uneven amount of numbers.